ImperialCollegeLondon/MSE404-MM/docs/labs/lab03/readme.md

 !!! example "Task 5 - Argon Dimer"
     Navigate to the directory `02_argon/01_pbe`.
 Here you will see an input file `Ar2.in`, an argon pseudopotential file, and a python plotting code plot.py.

-    - What level theory is this calculation going to be at?
+    - Find out which approximation for the exchange-correlation functional is used by taking a look at the pseudopotential file.

     ??? success "Answer"
         This is at the GGA (pbe) level.

     Make 10 copies of the input file named Ar2_i.in where i should run from 1 to 10 in steps of 1.
 In each of these files we want to systematically increase the distance between Ar atoms from 3.2 to 5 in steps of 0.2.
 Replace `xxxx` in the ATOMIC_POSITIONS of each file to do this.
 You should now have files named `Ar2_1.in`, `Ar2_2.in` etc with increasing dimer distances.
 You have been provided with a script `run.sh` that will automate the running of `pw.x`.

     - Run the script `run.sh`.
-One finished, store write the data in a text file named `data.txt` in the format: [dimer distance] [total energy].
+One finished, store the data in a text file named `data.txt` in the format: [dimer distance] [total energy].

     - Examine the script `plot.py`.
 Read through the python script and try to understand what each line of code is doing.

-    - At what distance does the argon dimer have the lowest energy?
+    - At which distance does the argon dimer have the lowest energy?

     ??? success "Result"
         a = 4.0 Å gives the minimum energy of -86.2547336 Ry

-        However, the minimum is not very well defined.
+        However, the minimum is very shallow.
         <figure markdown="span">
         ![pbe-dimer](assets/pbe-dimer.png){ width="500" }
         </figure>

-    It is important to remember that the exchange-correlation potential is an approximation, and are not always entirely accurate e.g. PBE tends to 'underbind' atoms.
-In dimer situations like this Argon dimer, one may think van der Waals interactions are something important to consider.
-In fact, in this case it is very important.
-Van der Waals can be taken into account in different ways - an additional term added to the total energy or directly through an exchange-correlation potential which includes van der Waals effects.
+    Argon atoms have full electronic shells.
+Therefore, they cannot form chemical bonds.
+They only interact with weak van der Waals interactions.
+The PBE exchange-correlation functional does not describe these interactions well.
+To capture them, we will have to introduce a special van der Waals correction.

     Navigate to `02_vdw`.

     - Examine the input file Ar2.in.
 You will see a tag `vdw_corr = 'grimme-d3'`.
 This means that we are going to include van der Waals corrections (via a correction term to the total energy).

-    Do the same process as we did in `01_pbe`, making 10 copies of the Ar2.in named Ar2_i.in where i ranges from 1 to 10.
+    Go through the same steps as in `01_pbe`, making 10 copies of the Ar2.in named Ar2_i.in where i ranges from 1 to 10.
 Systematically increase the dimer distance over the same range and run the DFT calculations.

     - At what distance does the argon dimer have the lowest energy?

     ??? success "Result"
-        a = 3.8 Å gives the minimum energy of -86.25537711 Ry
+        a = 3.8 Å gives the minimum energy of -86.25537711 Ry.
+This is in good agreement with the experimental result of 3.76 Å.

         <figure markdown="span">
         ![pbe-dimer](assets/pbe-dimer-vdw.png){ width="500" }